schmoelder/diss/doc/02_model_based_design/03_model_solution.md

 Moreover, Fechtner et al. have demonstrated a semi-analytical approach applicable to any implicit isotherm model in the equilibrium model {cite}`Fechtner2017`.

 Additionally, even more complex models can be solved analytically when a linear adsorption isotherm is assumed {cite}`Qamar2014,Leweke2021`.
+Moment analysis provides a further analytical route, deriving integral characteristics such as retention time and peak variance without evaluating the concentration profile, which makes it widely used for initial parameter determination {cite}`Guiochon2006`.
 However, the restrictive assumptions required for these solutions limit their utility as general-purpose modeling tools, and numerical approaches are commonly employed to approximate the solutions of chromatographic models.

 Despite their limitations, analytical solutions remain valuable in the context of chromatography.